 MOC Marine Institute coordinates response to sick, injured, distressed, or expired sea turtles on Maui in partnership and coordination with NOAA Fisheries.

-Hawai’i is home to five of the seven species of sea turtles, but the most commonly seen are green turtles (Chelonia mydas) or honu in Hawaiian.
-Although less common, snorkelers and divers may also come across a hawksbill sea turtle (Eretmochelys imbricata), known as honu’ea or ‘ea in Hawaiian, while exploring Hawaii’s coral reefs.
+Five of the seven species of sea turtles can be found in the waters of Hawaiʻi, but the most commonly seen are green sea turtles (Chelonia mydas) or honu in Hawaiian.
+Although less common, snorkelers and divers may also come across a hawksbill sea turtle (Eretmochelys imbricata), known as honuʻea or ‘ea in Hawaiian, while exploring Hawaii’s coral reefs.

-Hawai’i is one of three places in the world where green sea turtles bask (rest) on shore.
+Hawaiʻi is one of only three places in the world where green sea turtles are known to bask (rest) on shore.
 As reptiles, the body temperature of sea turtles is influenced by the temperature of their environment.
 It is believed that green sea turtles bask to conserve energy and to help regulate their body temperature.
-Sea turtles are protected species; please keep a respectful distance of 10 feet (3 meters) if you spot one on shore.
+Sea turtles are protected species; please keep a respectful distance of 10 feet (3 meters) if you come across one basking on shore.